Lymantria dispar (Gypsy Moth)

 It usually takes more than one year of defoliation before trees die, however, conifers that are defoliated may be killed after a single season of defoliation.

-Although the boom and bust cycles of the gypsy moth are less severe than during the past, they still require control during years their populations are high.
+Although the boom and bust cycles of the gypsy moth are less severe than during the past, they still require control during years when their populations are high.

 Management of Gypsy Moth Infestations in Pennsylvania Forests